jfo/blog/source/drafts/what-i-did-at-hacker-school.md

 get a lot better at, so this was an auspicious start.
 We didn't win the contest, but if I recall correctly we came in a respectably in the middle of the pack.
-More importantly, it was a lot of fun, and it was the first time I went out _in public_ and looked a stranger right in the _eye_ and told them I was a programmer.
+More importantly, it was a lot of fun, and it was the first time I went out _in public_ and looked a stranger _right in the eyes_ and told them I was a programmer.
 That was a pretty big step.

 The rest of that first week I waffled between trying to decide what to work on